digital-asset/daml/docs/source/tools/visual.rst

 Visualizing DAML Contracts
 ##########################

+Visualizing DAML Contracts is currently an :doc:`Early Access Feature in Labs status </support/status-definitions>`.

 You can generate visual graphs for the contracts in your DAML project.
 To do this:

 1. Install `Graphviz <http://www.graphviz.org/download/>`_.